netvl/scala-guidelines/src/code-style/naming.md

 }
 ```

-Names shadowing can be resolved by the IDEs, but nevertheless is a bad idea because it is very easy to mistake one variable for another.
+Names shadowing can be resolved by the IDEs through syntax highlighting, but nevertheless is a bad idea because it is very easy to mistake one variable for another.
 Use more appropriate names for each variable and pattern.